secureblue/secureblue.dev/content/FAQ.md

 ### [My fans are really loud, is this normal?](#fans)
 {: #fans}

 During rpm-ostree operations, it's normal.
-Outside of that, make sure you followed the NVIDIA steps in the [post-install instructions](/install#nvidia) if you're using an NVIDIA GPU.
+Outside of that, make sure you followed the [post-install instructions](/post-install).

 ### [On secureblue half of my CPU cores are gone.
 Why is this?](#smt)
 {: #smt}